-It’s about a father and his son who set a goal to build a tiny pioneer log cabin in Alaska within 15 days.
+This is the incredible story of a father and his son who set the audacious goal of building a tiny pioneer-style log cabin, in Alaska, in only 15 days.

 Carrying Materials to the Site Using Duck Tape!
 (LOL)